marcelpetrick/DevNotes/BeenThereSeenThat/20231117_NVIDIA_II_Tailoring_LLMs_to_Your_Use_Case/README.md

 * then select the model: using model NeMo GPT20B - compare both of them
 * comparison of the summaries of both models: then evaluate the results
 * when the comparison is checked, it can be customized, so that this is fed back for the next training - with more human input, the custom models will perform better and better
-*## hot it works
+## how it works

 # tuning hosted api LLMS
-* e.g. A21lab jurassics, AWS titan, cohere, scale, openai, ndivia todo img00png
+* e.g. A21lab jurassics, AWS titan, cohere, scale, openai, nvidia todo img00png

 * example openai API
   * clean no-code environment
   * set some parameters, select model upload data and create prompt
 * what is fine-tuning?
-  * traditionally means updating full parameters of the model with supverised learning
+  * traditionally means updating full parameters of the model with supervised learning
-1. either: suupervised fine-tuning of llm
+1. either: supervised fine-tuning of llm
 2. train reward model with human feedback
-3. reinforcement learning pipeline with human feeedback
+3. reinforcement learning pipeline with human feedback
 * for more details: hugginface.co/blog/rlhf
 * latest techniques for customizing LLMs img00
 * prompt engineering is not changing the model!
-* prompt desing is crucial to obtaining good results from an LLM img00 latest techniqes for customizing LLMS
+* prompt desing is crucial to obtaining good results from an LLM img00 latest techniques for customizing LLMS
 * few shot prompting
 img00
 * prompt learning: comparison to full-parameter fine-tuning
 * multi-headed self-attention ..
 * prompt learning adds a small number of trainable virtual tokens upstream of the llm more efficient: for each new custom task, all we do is train those tokens
-* the downstream foundation modlel is unchanged
+* the downstream foundation model is unchanged
 * or: P-tuning: more accurate than fine-tuning
 * access also possible via POST-request
 * NeMo LLm Service
 * also: adapter-based techniques: adapters, LoRA, IA3
 * adapters: insert into each transformer layer, only update weights of adapters
-* LoRA: low-rank adaptation: optimize rank decompozition matrices of dense layers
+* LoRA: low-rank adaptation: optimize rank decomposition matrices of dense layers
 * IA3: like adapter, but where each adapter is a vectro, that scales key, value or ffn
 * his recommendation: pick what is most efficient as fine-tuning-mechanism; then get started to build the app
   * then try some of the other efficient ways and optimize

-## data collection and preaparation for tuning
+## data collection and preparation for tuning
 img03
-* before doing this, check if someone maybe already used it to fine-tuning a model whcih is availble on hugging face
+* before doing this, check if someone maybe already used it to fine-tune a model which is available on hugging face
-* don't over rely on public datasets: need to curate input/output pairs *Ü less is more for alignment: high-quality, low quantitiy training da versus low-quality, high quantitiy, see also the arxiv-link
+* don't over rely on public datasets: need to curate input/output pairs
+* less is more for alignment: high-quality, low quantity training data versus low-quality, high quantity, see also the arxiv-link
-* synthetic data generation: use high end model and complex prompt template to induce correct behavriou/outputs from smaller model (context distillation) img04
+* synthetic data generation: use high end model and complex prompt template to induce correct behaviour/outputs from smaller model (context distillation) img04

-## exmaple 2: RAg workflow
+## example 2: RAG workflow
-* retrieval augmented genration
+* retrieval augmented generation
-* decouples an LLm from only being able to act on original training data
+* decouples an LLM from only being able to act on original training data
-* obtivates the need to retrain the LLM with the latest data
+* obviates the need to retrain the LLM with the latest data
 * LLMs limited by context window sizes

-* concept: connect LLLM to data sources at inference time; eg. datbase, web, documents, 3rd prty
+* concept: connect LLM to data sources at inference time; eg. database, web, documents, 3rd party
-* embeddings and the vector dtabase
+* embeddings and the vector database
 --> todo: img with

 + comparison: question decomposition versus chain of thought reasoning